team-jmj/EarnIt/README.md

 * Incorporate user data into user home
 * Continue implementing login/signup security features
 * Implement features (and security features) in the Expense page
+* Implement user income input feature
+* Associate the user input to the database